inthecloud247/scalr-docker/README.md

 Usage
 =====

-We recommend using those scripts with Scalarizr 2.9.31's "Script URI" functionality, which lets you run a script by passing its URL, but you can also copy them as Scalr Scripts.
+We recommend using these scripts with Scalarizr 2.9.31's "Script URI" functionality, which lets you run a script by passing its URL, but you can also copy them as Scalr Scripts.